 Pudding might just be the perfect dessert – easy to make, comforting, and nostalgic.
-Here are pudding recipes for the classics (chocolate, vanilla, butterscotch) and flavors you’ve probably never tried before (lemon, peanut butter, coffee!) to tempt you to pull out that saucepan and fire up the stove.
+Here are pudding recipes for the classics (chocolate, vanilla, butterscotch) and flavors you’ve probably never tried before (lemon, peanut butter, coffee!)
 This is going to be good!

 classic butterscotch pudding

-It’s really hard to go wrong with such a classic, and I perfected this recipe so that it’s got a nice rich flavor, a perfect balance of salt, and the smoothest, creamiest texture.
+It’s really hard to go wrong with such a classic, and I perfected this pudding recipe so that it’s got a nice rich flavor, a perfect balance of salt, and the smoothest, creamiest texture.
+This is a fan favorite!

 meyer lemon pudding

 This was one of those why did it take me so long to think of this moments.
-At first it might seem weird, but the minute that first bite hits your tongue it’s like, I get it, this was meant to be.
+At first a citrus pudding might seem weird, but the minute that first bite hits your tongue it’s like, I get it, this was meant to be.
 It’s silky, creamy, luxurious, and…lemon!

 perfect chocolate pudding